Tibinsunny/ghnames/README.md

 The front end is developed using React and is deployed in Netlify.

-Backed-end api is a simple Nodejs+Express Applicaiton
+Backed-end api is a simple Nodejs+Express Application